barrwani/barrwani.github.io/_projects/(0)Amalgam.md

 name: AMALGAM
 tools: [Unreal, C++]
 image: /assets/amalgam.gif
-description: A rogue-lite movement FPS where every upgrade transforms your sentient gun.
+description: A rogue-lite movement FPS where you partner with a sentient pet gun.
 featured: true

 ---